sls1005/FundamentalBrowser/README.md

 #### Console mode

 To enter the console mode, input some code with the `javascript:` prefix in the URL field and press the 'Go' button while the log window is opened, or load it before loading any page or search.
-You must prefix each commend with `javascript:` to keep it in this mode.
+You must prefix each command with `javascript:` to keep it in this mode.
 This can also be used as an interpreter.
 Remember not to use the 'Search' button, which will not execute any code in the URL field, but will search it.

 ![](screenshots/screenshot3.jpg)